avlukanin/normatex/README.md

 This is a set of Finite-State Transducers (FSTs) for normalization of Russian texts for speech synthesis, machine translation and other natural language processing tasks.

-The FSTs are developed in [Unitex](http://www-igm.univ-mlv.fr/~unitex/), a corpus processor.
+The FSTs are developed using [Unitex](http://www-igm.univ-mlv.fr/~unitex/), a corpus processor.

 To normalize a Russian text: